Arnold Schwarzenegger: Secrets of Dancing for True Men

 It’s quite a famous saying that real men do not dance.
 Being a funny saying in some comedies, in real life some men truly believe in it and follow as a rule or recommendation.
 Some people think that a real macho man should possess specific features of character and behavior such as being strong, firm and sexually brutal, always look hard and cool.
 Dancing is not in the list, sometimes it’s even considered to be non-masculine activity.
 Such thoughts are usually generated by men who don’t dance because they can’t.
 Of course, if a man doesn’t have the right skills and experience, dancing can ruin his cool image and he will look like ordinary people or even worst if he can barely move his feet on the dance floor.
 It’s a funny prejudication that some men also use as an excuse for their ladies if they don’t want to dance with them.

 We believe that every person can dance and enjoy it.
 Even complete pessimists and confident adherents who think that “dancing is evil” or “they are not born and suited for dancing” actually have another opinion deep in their heart which looks like “if ifs and ans were pots and pans”.
 Some people learn dancing faster, for others it’s a more complicated science, but taking good dance classes in professional dance school with experienced dance teacher is a guaranteed way to become a dance star in any dance club or party.
 Read more about the Dance Horoscope which reveals how people of various Zodiac Signs dance, and what are their unique dancing character traits.
+Group dance classes for adults can be a good choice for newbies to start with.

 Ok, but what about tough men like bodybuilders and weight-lifters who are really big and can weight over 100 kg (220 lbs)?
 They have a well-developed muscular system and look massive and wide, and probably require more space for themselves on a dance floor.
 Could it be a problem for heavily crowded environments or contraindication for dancing in general?
 Of course not!
 Below we will reveal the secrets of Arnold Schwarzenegger and answer to the question why dancing and choreography is important for bodybuilders.